 (9) No person may violate any condition, limitation, or term of a letter permit.

-(10) All applications for a letter permit for yard debris must be accompanied by a permit fee payable to the Department, or approved delegated authority, and become non-refundable upon issuance of the permit.
+(10) All applications for a letter permit for yard debris must be accompanied by a permit fee payable to DEQ, or approved delegated authority, and become non-refundable upon issuance of the permit.
 The fee to be submitted is:

 (a) For a single burning season, spring or fall — $20;